County of Bute: Parliamentary constituency

 There was a Buteshire constituency of the House of Commons of the Parliament of Great Britain from 1708 to 1800 and of the Parliament of the United Kingdom from 1801 to 1918.
 Between 1708 and 1832 it was an alternating constituency with Caithness: one constituency elected a Member of Parliament (MP) to one parliament then the other elected an MP to the next.
 Between 1832 and 1918 it was a separate constituency, electing an MP to every parliament.

 The population of Buteshire in 1841 was 15,740.

 In 1918 the constituency was combined with the Ayrshire North constituency to form the Bute and Northern Ayrshire constituency, a constituency which straddled the boundary between the local government counties of Bute and Ayrshire.

 In 1983, eight years after Scottish local government counties had been abolished, the Bute and Northern Ayrshire constituency was divided between the Argyll and Bute constituency and the Cunninghame North constituency.

 In 2005, both constituencies were enlarged as part of the Fifth Periodic Review of Westminster constituencies.
-The name "Argyll and Bute" was retained, while the enlarged Cunningham North was named North Ayrshire and Arran.
+The name "Argyll and Bute" was retained, while the enlarged Cunningham North was renamed North Ayrshire and Arran.

 Constituencies with similar boundaries to the pre-2005 constituencies, and also called Argyll and Bute and Cunninghame North, are used by the Scottish Parliament.